-Here are a few ways to secure your photos and videos on your iPhone
+How to hide photos on iPhone in secure folders

-A lot is going on in the world right now, and it's more important than ever to photograph and record what's happening if you see it.
-But you may want to keep it secured and hidden away in case something happens to you so that only you can access it when necessary.
-Unfortunately, the best that the Photos app on iPhone can do is "hide" your photos, but these aren't secured away with a password or Touch/Face ID — you'll need to use the Notes app.
-We're going to show you how to do it both ways, as well as other alternatives.
+These days, there is always something going on, no matter where you are.
+And when those moments happen, you might be compelled to pull your current iPhone out and start recording as it occurs.
+But sometimes, you'll want to make sure that those photos and video are secure and hidden away on your phone, so that others can't easily access them.
+While iOS 15 and above offers a way to "hide" your photos and video, it isn't securely locked away with a passcode or anything like that.
+Thankfully, there are some other ways to hide photos on your iPhone 14 or other iPhone.

-- How to Hide photos and video in Photos
+Here are the best ways to securely hide photos on the best iPhone and iPad.

-- How to hide photos in the Notes app
+How to hide photos on iPhone in the Photos app

-The Photos app allows you to "hide" photos from your Photo Library and any "For You" recommendations, but it just gets tucked away into an unsecured album called "Hidden," which you (and anyone else viewing your device) can access.
-This is mostly used just to tidy up your primary Photo Library, so use it with caution.
+The Photos app allows you to "hide" photos from your Photo Library and any "For You" recommendations, but it just gets tucked away into an unsecured album called "Hidden," which you (and anyone else viewing your device) can access at anytime.
+This is mostly to tidy up your Camera Roll and maybe prevent grandma from seeing some private photos, but again, it won't be locked and secure if someone just taps on this "hidden" folder.

 - Launch Photos on your iPhone or iPad.